 Once the form is signed in the presence of a notary public, the designated individual entrusted with managing the financial affairs gains the authority to conduct banking, real estate, and other business transactions on behalf of the principal.

-Unlike a regular non-durable power of attorney (POA), a durable power of attorney (DPOA) stays in effect even if the principal becomes incapacitated and legally can’t make their own decisions.
+Unlike a standard non-durable power of attorney, the durable power of attorney (DPOA) remains effective even if the principal becomes incapacitated and cannot make their own choices.